 Adjacent to the palace, below a church, is more Habsburg history.

 While the Habsburgs have been out of power since the end of World War I, they maintain a hold on the Austrian spirit — as you feel when you visit their tombs.
 But visiting the imperial remains is not as easy as you might imagine.
-These early organ donors — about 150 Habsburgs in all — left their hearts under the church next to the palace, their entrails below the cathedral, and the rest of their bodies here in the Kaisergruft, or "emperors' crypt."
+These early organ donors — about 150 Habsburgs in all — left their hearts under a church near the palace, their entrails under the cathedral, and the rest of their bodies here in the Kaisergruft, or "emperors' crypt."

 The ornate double coffin of Maria Theresa and her husband, Franz I, is festooned with Habsburg regalia…and surrounded by the tombs of their many children.